 Peer-Reviewed Journal Articles

-Weaver, R. L. Danley, S. & Otero-Vera, I. (forthcoming).
+Weaver, R. L. Danley, S. & Otero-Vera, I. (2018).
 Lessons Learned: Training Doctoral Students to Research Nonprofit Organizations.
 Journal of Nonprofit Education and Leadership.

 Weaver, R. L. (2018).
 Re-conceptualizing social value: Applying the capability approach in social enterprise research.
 Journal of Social Entrepreneurship.